moble/SphericalFunctions/README.md

     import SphericalHarmonics

-In ipython, you can then see your options using tab completion by typing
+In *ipython* (not just ordinary python), you can then see your options using tab completion by typing

     SphericalHarmonics.